Largest Contentful Paint (LCP) measures how long it takes for the largest above the fold element to load on a page.

 Deferring the rest of the CSS.

-For the first step, use the “Coverage” panel in DevTools.
-It visualizes how much of each CSS file is critical.
+You can start by using the “Coverage” panel in DevTools to figure out how much of each CSS file is used on the page.

 Once extracted, inline the Critical CSS in the head tag of your page.